willgdjones/pydantic-ai/docs/examples/sql-gen.md

 # SQL Generation

-Example demonstrating how to use Pydantic AI to generate SQL queries based on user input.
+Example demonstrating how to use PydanticAI to generate SQL queries based on user input.

 Demonstrates: